-Other circuits consider the "totality of the circumstances," looking to all the circumstances of the criminal activity, "including . . . the width, breadth, scope, complexity,
+Other circuits consider the "totality of the circumstances," looking to all the circumstances of the criminal activity, "including . . . the width, breadth, scope, complexity, and duration of the scheme."
+The number of persons involved, while not required to be five or more, is also relevant: "[i]n most instances, the greater the number of people involved in the criminal activity, the more extensive the activity is likely to be."
+The First, Seventh,

-Id.; see also Kent, 821 F.3d at 369 ("As we also explained in Carrozzella, even though § 3B1.1 adjustments are based primarily on the number of people involved . . . factors other than head counting 'may be properly considered in the "otherwise extensive" determination.'
-In doing so, however, a district court must ensure that it does not engage in impermissible double counting of offense level adjustments . . . . " (citations omitted)).
+&#x27;may be properly considered in the "otherwise extensive" determination.'
+In doing so, however, a district court must ensure that it does not engage in impermissible double counting of offense level adjustments...." (citations omitted)).

-Carrozzella, 105 F.3d at 803-04.
+&lt;sup>27 Carrozzella, 105 F.3d at 803-04.

-Id. at 804.
+&lt;sup>28 Id. at 804.